 Has this image been showing up in your email inbox, forwarded on from excited friends?
 Along with it may be the following words: “This is the sunset at the North Pole with the moon at its closest point.
 And you can also see the sun below the moon.
 An amazing photo and one not easily duplicated.
 You may want to save this and pass it on to others.”
 It is a beautiful picture, but is it a real photo?

-Even though this image was even featured on the iconic Astronomy Picture of the Day website, the image is in fact a work of art by artist Inga Nielsen, who is also an astrophysics student.
+Even though this image was even featured on the iconic Astronomy Picture of the Day website, the image is in fact a work of art by artist Inga Nielsen, who studied astrophysics.
 The image was created with a computer program, and is called “Hideaway.”

 Some internet hoaxes have real staying power (like the ‘Mars as big as the full Moon’ hoax) and this image falls into that “urban legend” category as well.
-It has been circulating around the internet for over two years, and being passed around as a real photo.
-According to Nielsen, “Someone cut out my name, called the image “Sunset at the north pole” and told everyone it was a photograph.”
+It has been circulating around the internet for several years, and being passed around as a real photo.
+According to Nielsen, “Someone cut out my name, called the image “Sunset at the North Pole” and told everyone it was a photograph.”